NXT TakeOver: Stand & Deliver: Preliminary matches

-The opening match was Pete Dunne and Kushida.
+Night 1 began with Pete Dunne taking on Kushida.
 The match consisted of technical wrestling throughout the whole match.
-The match ended when Kushida threw forearms at Dunne, followed by Dunne repeatedly targeting Kushida's fingers, then performing a Roundhouse Kick followed by the Bitter End to win.
+In the climax, Kushida threw forearms at Dunne, however, Dunne repeatedly targeted Kushida's fingers before performing a Roundhouse Kick and the Bitter End to win the match.

-Next was the six-man elimination gauntlet match between LA Knight, Bronson Reed, Isaiah "Swerve" Scott, Cameron Grimes, Leon Ruff, and Dexter Lumis.
+Next, the six-man elimination gauntlet match between LA Knight, Bronson Reed, Isaiah "Swerve" Scott, Cameron Grimes, Leon Ruff, and Dexter Lumis was contested, where the winner would face Johnny Gargano for the NXT North American Championship at Night 2.
 Ruff was the first to be eliminated by Scott.
-Lumis was pinned next by LA Knight, rolling him up to pin Lumis.
-Afterwards Grimes, Scott, and Reed teamed to eliminate LA Knight.
-Grimes was next to be eliminated by Scott as well.
-Bronson kicked out of 3 consecutive House Calls.
-Scott was looking for the finish, but Reed performed a massive Powerbomb followed by an Alabama Driver.
-He executed his signature Tsunami Splash to pin Scott and win the match, heading to Night 2 of TakeOver Stand & Deliver to face Johnny Gargano for the NXT North American Championship.
+Lumis was eliminated by a roll-up by Knight.
+Afterwards, Grimes, Scott, and Reed teamed together to eliminate Knight.
+Grimes was eliminated by Scott with a roll-up.
+Reed kicked out of a 450 splash and three consecutive House Calls.
+Reed recovered and performed a massive Powerbomb followed by an Alabama Driver.
+He executed his signature Tsunami Splash to pin Scott and win the match.